NativeScript/workshop/docs/chapters/chapter5.md

 ### Components
 <!--with custom attributes-->

 The component is a controller class with a template which mainly deals with a view of the application and logic on the page.
-It is a bit of code can be used throughout an application.
+It is a bit of code that can be used throughout an application.
 The component knows how to render itself and configure dependency injection.

 The component contains two important things; one is a view and another contains some logic.